egoist/kanpai/README.md

 While `kanpai` is, following this procedure:

 - Check git status, see if you have committed the changes and if the remote history differs.
-- Run tests, `npm test` by default
+- Run tests, `npm test` by default, or `npm run kanpai` if this exists
 - Update package version, add git tag as well
 - Publish to NPM
 - Push to remote git server